A quick guide to family reunification in the Netherlands

 Non-married partners can only apply for their residence permit under the regular Dutch family reunification rules, which include an income requirement.
 This essentially means that the DAFT permit holder needs to prove that they have sufficient income to support their unmarried partner.
 For owners of an eenmanszaak, this means having earned a sufficient income for at least 18 months.
 DAFT permit holders with a BV can submit an application if they are a director-major shareholder (DGA) of the company and have an employment contract that is valid for at least another 12 months at the time of application.

-Contact Kroes Advocaten for more information, advice and support with applying for or extending a DAFT visa.
-With a 100% success rate in accepted DAFT visa applications, they are well-positioned to help navigate the application process.
+Contact Kroes Advocaten for more information, advice and support with applying for or extending a DAFT residence permit.
+With a 100% success rate in accepted DAFT residence permit applications, they are well-positioned to help navigate the application process.